3,515 views

 The ravishing Vasundhara Falls is set at a height of 12,000 feet above sea level

 It was time to head back home.
 We had a 12-hour journey back to Rishikesh during which we reminisced about the glorious time we had.
 Nature has the power to unite, heal and calm and we have witnessed this first hand.
 There were moments of excited chatter about our adventures and moments of silence reflecting on the sheer magnificence of nature.
-On reaching Rishikesh, we shared one last meal together and explored various activities in Rishikesh befor departing the next morning towards our homes.
+On reaching Rishikesh, we shared one last meal together and explored various activities in Rishikesh before departing the next morning towards our homes.
 A treasure trove of memories of the magnificent Himalayas and the mesmerizing expanse of a million flowers was etched in my mind forever.
 I bid adieu to the mountains, until the next beckoning, soon.

 Disclaimer: This blog may contain affiliate links.
 At no extra cost to you, we may get a small commission if you buy anything.
 All products and services we endorse have been personally used or come highly recommended to us.
 These incomes allow us to keep the community supported and ad-free.